 The effectiveness data to support the EUA in adolescents in this age group is based on immunogenicity and an analysis of COVID-19 cases.
 The immune response to the vaccine in 190 participants 12 through 15 years of age was compared to the immune response of 170 participants 16 through 25 years of age.
 In this analysis the immune response of adolescents was non-inferior to (at least as good as) the immune response of the older participants.
 An analysis of cases of COVID-19 occurring among participants 12 through 15 years of age seven days after the second dose was also conducted.
 In this analysis, among participants without evidence of prior infection with SARS-CoV-2, no cases of COVID-19 occurred among 1,005 vaccine recipients and 16 cases of COVID-19 occurred among 978 placebo recipients; the vaccine was 100% effective in preventing COVID-19.
 At this time, there are limited data to address whether the vaccine can prevent transmission of the virus from person to person.
 In addition, at this time data are not available to determine how long the vaccine will provide protection.

-A: Data are not yet available to inform about the duration of protection that the vaccine will provide.
+A: Data is not yet available to inform about the duration of protection that the vaccine will provide.

 A: Most vaccines that protect from viral illnesses also reduce transmission of the virus that causes the disease by those who are vaccinated.
 While it is hoped this will be the case, the scientific community does not yet know if the Pfizer-BioNTech COVID-19 Vaccine will reduce such transmission.